sasdallas/reduceOS/README.md

 **Tasking (last stage) crashes the system** The boot argument `--no_tasking` should help here.
 Be warned the system will be unstable!

-**There is no video driver, but I have a COM port!** Use the boot argument `--force_headless` to put reduceOS into serial-only mode.
+**There is no video driver, but I have a COM port!** Use the boot argument `--headless` to put reduceOS into serial-only mode.

 If you manage to get reduceOS running, then tell me in our Discord server or in GitHub issues!